Caldarie/Audio_segmenter/README.md

   1. Removes unnecessary long pauses/silences, but retaining natural silences which indicates the speakers thoughts or use of fillers.
   2. Splits the audio files into 5 second intervals.
 Files that are too short will be kept but labelled as "leftover"
   3. Normalize amplitude, chanhel, and sampling rate.
+  4. [Future Feature] Removes background noise if applicable

+# Converter

+This script is used to process audio data where there are two speakers.
+Convert the files to wav, then edit out the interviewer via pydub, normalize the audio and finally splice the spliced files into 5 second interval.

+# Create dataframe

+Iterates wav files and creates a metadata.

 ## If you need to find the optimal parameters for removing silence in your audio:
 1. Open parameter_tester.ipynb.
 This script will take a sample of your original file, which can be used to test and find the optimal silence length and threshold.